iv. About These Guidelines

 The goal of providing guidance for text encoding suggests that recommendations be made as to what textual features should be recorded in various situations.
 However, when selecting certain features for encoding in preference to others, these Guidelines have tended to prefer generic solutions to specific ones, and to avoid areas where no consensus exists, while attempting to accommodate as many diverse views as feasible.
 Consequently, the TEI Guidelines make (with relatively rare exceptions) no suggestions or restrictions as to the relative importance of textual features.
-The philosophy of the Guidelines is ‘if you want to encode this feature, do it this way’—but very few features are mandatory.
+The philosophy of these Guidelines is ‘if you want to encode this feature, do it this way’—but very few features are mandatory.
 In the same spirit, while these Guidelines very rarely require you to encode any particular feature, they do require you to be honest about which features you have encoded, that is, to respect the meanings and usage rules they recommend for specific elements and attributes proposed.

 The requirement to support all kinds of materials likely to be of interest in research has largely conditioned the development of the TEI into a very flexible and modular system.
 The development of other XML vocabularies or standards is typically motivated by the desire to create a single fully specified encoding scheme for use in a well-defined application domain.
 By contrast, the TEI is intended for use in a large number of rather ill-defined and often overlapping domains.
 It achieves its generality by means of the modular architecture described in 1 The TEI Infrastructure which enables each user to create a schema appropriate to their needs without compromising the interoperability of their data.

 The Guidelines have been written largely with a focus on text capture (i.e. the representation in electronic form of an already existing copy text in another medium) rather than text creation (where no such copy text exists).
-Hence the frequent use of terms like ‘transcription’, ‘original’, ‘copy text’, etc. However, the Guidelines are equally applicable to text creation, although certain elements, such as sourceDesc, and certain attributes, such as the rendition indicators, will not be relevant in this case.
+Hence the frequent use of terms like ‘transcription’, ‘original’, ‘copy text’, etc. However, these Guidelines are equally applicable to text creation, although certain elements, such as sourceDesc, and certain attributes, such as the rendition indicators, will not be relevant in this case.